urish/angular-moment/README.md

 <span>{{message.date | amUtc | amLocal | amDateFormat:'MM.DD.YYYY HH:mm:ss'}}</span>
 ```

-Note: To use `amLocal`, install angular-moment version 1.0.0-beta.3 or newer

 ### amTimezone filter

 Applies a timezone to the given date / moment object.
 You need to include `moment-timezone.js` in your project